Dedicated to men who feel alone and want to be alone but not wanting to be lonely

 Anyone can shake off one bad day.
 But a series of bad days?
 If you’ve gotten to the point where you think, “I’m going to be alone forever.”
 Then you’ve had a series of bad days.
 I’ve been there, multiple times.

 To shake off a series of bad days, you have to have a series of good days.
-A series of good days starts with one good day.
+A series of good days start with one good day.
 One good day starts with making one better decision than yesterday.

 That means breaking habits that don’t serve you.
 Cut out friends who bring you down.
 Put the bottle down.
 Get exercise.
 No more soda.
 Start a journal.
 Meditate.
 Think of all the things you are grateful for.
 Pick one.
 Do that for a week, then pick something else.